 Exploring St. Johann on a Horse-drawn Carriage

 The slow and romantic lull of a horse-drawn carriage takes you on a journey past the colours of St.Johann’s building murals and the traditional Austrian architectural features that poke through the coating of fresh daily snow.
-This is certainly a relaxing way to see a slice of Tirol, tucked beneath a blanket as you clip-clop through the scenic town and the surrounding valley.
+This is certainly a relaxing way to see a slice of Tirol, tucked beneath a blanket as you clip-clop through the scenic town and the surrounding valley – just one of many places to see in Austria here that make a show of dreamy winter scenes.

 Meeting and Petting Huskies in Hole Salve